rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(-Part-I-:-Gearing-Up).markdown

 Thus, showing signs of having some 'memory' of the immune system off of which it is working (this is much like playing a reverse card in UNO).

 > Not all Viruses in existence have this Envelope.
-For those that don't, the Glycoproteins just mentioned above are present on the capsid (Protein Coat).
+For those that don't, the Glycoproteins just mentioned above are present on the Capsid (Protein Coat).

 ### One for the 'Gram: Feel Free To Give This One No Likes